The Life of Chuck Review (2025): Did That Just Break My Brain or My Heart?

 Those moments in particular hit.

-But there are also parts that feel, well, kind of hollow.
-Like they’re trying to be deep and emotional but didn’t earn it.
-Sometimes it felt like the film wanted me to cry without giving me enough reason to.
+But there are also parts that feel, well, kind of hollow, like they’re trying to be deep and emotional but didn’t earn it, and sometimes it felt like the film wanted me to cry without giving me enough reason to.

 And it almost worked.
 Almost. .